ApesofWrath/WPILib-Python-Test/README.md

 **Windows/MacOS/Unix/GNU**
 - Make sure all software is downloaded and installed (check "External software")
 - Clone the repository
-- Open **Anaconda Powershell Prompt** and navigate to the parent directory in which the repository is stored on your local machine (NOTE: You will need to use Unix commands like `cd` to navigate in the Anaconda Powershell Prompt)
+- If you are in Windows, open **Anaconda Powershell Prompt** (Any terminal should be fine for Linux and Mac users) and navigate to the parent directory in which the repository is stored on your local machine
 - Build a new conda environment for robotpy using the commands below:
   - `conda env create -n WPILib`
   - `conda activate WPILib`